AutoMQ/automq/README.md

 AutoMQ Cloud is the fully-managed service of AutoMQ, currently available on AWS.
 AutoMQ Cloud will install AutoMQ into your own cloud VPC and offer fully-managed AutoMQ service.

 ### Run AutoMQ on cloud manually
-Deploy AutoMQ manually with released tgz files on cloud, currently available on AWS,Aliyun Cloud,Tencent Cloud,Huawei Cloud and Baidu Cloud.
+Deploy AutoMQ manually with released tgz files on cloud, currently compatible with AWS,Aliyun Cloud,Tencent Cloud,Huawei Cloud and Baidu Cloud.
 [Learn more](https://www.automq.com)

 ## 💬Community
 You can join the following groups or channels to discuss or ask questions about AutoMQ: